The Com: Characteristics and crimes

-The Com is a hidden social network for cybercriminals and future criminals.
-According to Dr. Argentino, PhD of Concordia University, The Com now acts like a network of violent and extremist groups on the internet, groups like 764, No Lives Matter, Maniacs Murder Cult and Satanic Front are members of The Com and chat with each other using various messaging apps.
-The Com is split into multiple branches, first branch is called "Cyber Com", it is responsible for committing cybercrimes like swatting, data theft and creating ransomwares.
-The branch is now named as "Hacker Com".
-"Sextortion Com" is responsible for recruiting new members to The Com by using sextortion and other illegal methods, it collects personal information of the people they communicated with the intention to dox them.
-Members of this branch indoctrinate, mostly underage people, to commit self-harm, send sexual images of themselves and spread gore videos and child pornography in the name of The Com.
+The Com is a hidden social network for current and future cybercriminals.
+According to Internet extremism researcher Marc-André Argentino, The Com now acts like a network of violent and extremist groups on the internet.
+Groups like 764, No Lives Matter, Maniacs Murder Cult and Satanic Front are members of The Com and chat with each other using various messaging apps.

 The recruiting process usually starts with The Com members starting a relationship with the victim, sending them kind and romantic messages.
 Once the victim trusts the member, they gradually start to coerce the victim to share private information.
-After the victims shares the material, The Com starts to blackmail them into sending more violent material, where they film themselves hurting their own family, strangers or themselves.
-The Com mostly uses Discord, Telegram, Roblox, Minecraft, Twitch and Steam to communicate with them.
-According to RCMP, the victims were forced to cut their wrists or their pets, take photos of themselves placing notes on dead animals/their wounds or write words on the walls using their own blood.
-If the victim refuses The Com's commands, they are threatened with being swatted, their family harmed, or their photos being leaked to relatives and other people.
-Spokesperson of Roblox, Juliet Chaitin-Lefcourt, said that they are aware of The Com's activities and are working to ban them.
+After the victim shares the material, The Com starts to blackmail them into sending violent material, for example videos of the victim hurting strangers, their family, or themselves.
+The Com mostly uses Discord, Telegram, Roblox, Minecraft, Twitch and Steam to recruit victims.
+According to the RCMP, victims have been forced to cut their wrists, harm their pets, take photos of themselves placing notes on dead animals or on their wounds, or write words on the walls using their own blood.
+If the victim refuses The Com's commands, they are threatened with being swatted, their family harmed, or having photos leaked to relatives and other people.